Updated June 2019

 Of course, this growth also means more competition.

-To do the best you possibly can, and get a bite of the eCommerce pie, you need to be aware of all the potential business models that are available, which one suits your current situation best, and how to succeed at it.
+To do the best you possibly can, and get a bite of the eCommerce pie, you need to be aware of all the potential eCommerce revenue models that are available, which one suits your current situation best, and how to succeed at it.

 What is eBusiness?